 Master Producer – 50% Cost Share - $12,000 Reimbursement Maximum

 To be eligible for 50% cost share, applicant must complete special requirements prior to the program reimbursement request deadline of August 1, 2022.
 The name registered for the special requirement must be the same name as the individual applying for cost share funding.

 Special Requirements for 50% Cost Share

-• Recertification required if course was completed prior to 2017.
+• Recertification is required if course was completed prior to 2018.

-• Certificate must be in the name applicant applying for cost share funding.
+• Certificate must be in the name of the applicant applying for cost share funding.

-• Contact the UT TMNP Coordinator’s office at (865) 974-7152 if you are unsure when your master certificate was issued.
+• Contact your local UT TMNP Coordinator’s office at 865-974-7152 if you are unsure the year your TMNP certificate was issued.

 • Visit ag.tennessee.edu/plantsciences/Pages/AFulcher/TMNP.aspx for more information about this program.